-FIGNA is authorized to invest a percentage of total assets of the proprietary fund, with certain limitations, in the following types of investments: not less than 20% and no more than 80% in Treasury obligation and agencies obligations of United States and Puerto Rico.
+FIGNA is authorized to invest a percentage of the total assets of the proprietary fund, with certain limitations, in the following types of investments: not less than 20% and no more than 80% in Treasury obligations and agencies obligations of the United States and Puerto Rico.
 No more than 30% in mortgage securities and no more than 15% in equity securities and asset-backed securities.
 Investments securities should be rated at a minimum grade of Baa2/BBB or better by Standard & Poor's.
-At June 30, 2023, FIGNA was not in compliance with certain of these requirements.

-The following table summarizes the type and maturities of investments held by FIGNA as of June 30, 2023.
+The following table summarizes the type and maturities of investments held by FIGNA as of June 30, 2024.
 Expected maturities will differ from contractual maturities because borrowers may have the right to call or prepay obligations with or without call or prepayment penalties.